 Hey there, my name is Ray.
-If you want to learn how to sell on Amazon, I want to share my experience.
+If you want to learn how to sell on Amazon (here are the top books about the topic), I want to share my experience.
 Over the past several years, I've learned a lot about running an arbitrage business.

 However, I'm not what you would call a "success story."
 I'm not making four thousand dollars a day and posing in front of a series of books in a garage.
 Much like you, I'm still learning.If you are like me at the start of this, you have no idea what you are doing.
 That's alright because nobody really knows what they are doing when they first start.
 So if you want to learn something before you get started selling on Amazon FBA, I'd love to help you out.

 A Bit About Me (and My Family)

 Before I get too deep into this whole thing, here is a bit about my family and me: My wife and I have been married for 39 years, and we have six children and 15 grandkids.